cmtoomey/archive-blog/_posts/2016-11-04-tableaudragrace.md

 ![Load Performance](https://cmtoomey.github.io/img/LoadPerformance.png)

-Snowflake crushes the competition, and it's not even close.
+Snowflake crushes the competition.
 They were able to average almost a billion rows per minute.
 Granted, this was running on a 3XL node (which ain't cheap), but that's freaking fast.
 Dare I say

 ![Ludicrous](https://media.giphy.com/media/A3khUbNbI820o/giphy.gif)

+It is also worth mentioning that that 3XL node loading our data is completely pegged during ingestion, so if you wanted to query it, you would have to have an additional node (incurring additional cost).

 But wait a minute, Chris.
 What about Presto?
 Their numbers far better than Snowflake's numbers - what's up with that?
 Well, that comes down to a difference in technology.
 Presto (like most modern Hadoop technologies running on AWS' EMR) doesn't actually need you to *load* data.
 All you have to do is put data into S3 (with some logical partitioning structure - like day), register the data as an **EXTERNAL TABLE** in Hive and it can be queried.
 The time reported here is the time it took to register that table and build the partitions for querying.
 What are these partitions you ask?
 Well, read about them [here](https://www.tutorialspoint.com/hive/hive_partitioning.htm).